 Net sales in the Refractories segment of \$279.4 million increased \$4.9 million in 2017 or 2 percent.
-Higher equipment sales were partially offset by lower volumes in metallurgical products.
+Higher equipment sales were partially offset by lower sales in metallurgical products.

-Income from operations increased \$2.8 million to \$39.8 million and represented 14.2% of net sales compared to \$37.0 million or 13.5% of sales in 2016.
-The increase in income from operations relates primarily to higher equipment sales and improved refractory operating costs.
+Income from operations increased \$2.8 million in 2017 to \$39.8 million and represented 14.2% of net sales compared to \$37.0 million or 13.5% of sales in 2016.
+The increase in income from operations relates primarily to higher refractory and equipment sales and lower refractory operating costs.